Chorizite/DatReaderWriter/README.md

-# ACClientLib.DatReaderWriter
+# DatReaderWriter

-ACClientLib.DatReaderWriter is an open-source library for reading and writing .dat files used by the game Asheron's Call.
+DatReaderWriter is an open-source library for reading and writing .dat files used by the game Asheron's Call.
 This tool allows players and developers to access and modify game data files for various purposes, such as creating mods or analyzing game content.

 ## Table of Contents